 Basic Referee Training

 The first level of referee certification is the Basic (or Region) level certification.
 You can get the Basic referee certification by completing the online training followed by the in-person companion course.
 After registering as an AYSO volunteer take the Basic Referee Online Training at www.aysotraining.org.
 You will need your AYSO ID number to login.
 You should be able to get your ID number from your volunteer application.
-After completing the Basic Referee Online Training, login to www.eAYSO.org and register for one of the Basic Referee Online Companion Courses offered in your area to compete they in-person part of the training.
+After completing the Basic Referee Online Training, login to www.eAYSO.org and register for one of the Basic Referee Online Companion Courses offered in your area to complete the in-person part of the training.
 You must register for the in-person training before attending class.

 You can search for the course in www.eAYSO.org by selecting COURSE SIGNUP from My eAYSO.
 Search courses for the “Basic Referee Online Companion Course.”
 You can refine the search by entering the State and City or the Section (we are in Section 1), Area (we are in Area D), and Region (we are in Region 92).
+We suggest you begin by filtering on the State (CA); next by Section (1), to narrow down course offerings to our local cities.

 If you successfully complete the Basic Online Companion Course in Region 92 (and you are a Region 92 registered volunteer), you will be issued a Region Referee Badge.
 You will also be given instructions on how to get a referee kit and how to sign up to referee AYSO games